inuyasha1027/besiege-game/README.md

-Day 50: began profiling for bottlenecks, optimized closestHostileArmy() Day 51: added spheres of influence, fixed some patrol and farmer bugs Day 52: fixed freezing and border glitch issues, consolidated distBetween()
+Day 50: began profiling for bottlenecks, optimized closestHostileArmy() Day 51: added spheres of influence, fixed some patrol and farmer bugs Day 52: fixed freezing and border glitch issues, consolidated distBetween() Day 53: made village spawns not based on cities, added WebGL (HTML5) functionality Day 54: deployed to google app engine besiege-game.appspot.com Day 55: drew out army control flow diagram and restructured Army.act() Day 56: fixed running bug, fixed farmer bug
+Day 57: fixed Noble and Patrol stuck bug, fixed faction borders

 now:
+fix "travelling to" bug
+fix "in battle" issue for armies that try to enter battles make besieging armies able to attack, prevent bandits from besieging!

-fix glitch in battles with army defeated and retreat time = 1 also figure out why somethings happen twice? figure out why armyPlayer is followed to its corner, not its center make sure armies are ejecting themselves from cities after garrisoning (autorepair)
+figure out why armyPlayer is followed to its corner, not its center make sure armies are ejecting themselves from cities after garrisoning (autorepair) fix army following--path doesn't account for borders when chasing--should follow same path as party.

-idea to fix awkward border thing, just check if two corners are in the same faction, then draw a border accordingly

 add partyCap for nobles and player add castles

 later:
+fix glitch in battles with army defeated and retreat time = 1 also figure out why some things happen twice? fix resting add cool loading screen

 test on android

 change "back" button to use a stack implement army repairing based on wealth add populations